 Can the parties withdraw from the process once the ADR procedure has started?

 A complainant is free to withdraw a complaint at any time, although once I have issued a draft decision, following an investigation, I will generally proceed to a final decision.
 If a complainant does withdraw, they will be free to consider other ways of resolving their dispute.
-The Trust cannot withdraw from the process.
+The Members cannot withdraw from the process.